 As defined here, the term “competitive procurement” refers to a specific type of acquisition method – namely, one involving a solicitation document called a Request for Proposals (RFP).

 Using an RFP, a State agency publicly communicates (to the market) information about what the agency wishes to procure.
 Interested parties submit written proposals in response to the agency’s solicitation.
 The submitted proposals are evaluated and rated according to an agency’s predetermined criteria.
 The agency selects the proposal that best meets the interests of the State and offers the selected proposer an opportunity to negotiate a contract.
+The resulting contract should not differ substantially from the agency’s original requirements, as presented in the RFP.

 The competitive procurement process is designed to foster an impartial and comprehensive evaluation of multiple proposals, leading to the selection of the most responsible proposer who can provide the best value to the State.
 This procurement method also eliminates improprieties, favoritism, and unethical practices – or the appearance of such – in the State’s contracting processes.
-No RFP shall specify or contain any feature that inappropriately discriminates, directly or indirectly, against any prospective proposer.
+No RFP shall specify or contain any feature that discriminates, directly or indirectly, against any prospective proposer.

 IMPORTANT NOTE

 Pursuant to statute, a State agency must conduct an RFP process to select a contractor when the anticipated cost or term of a future contract exceeds $20,000 or exceeds one year.
-Under limited circumstances, an agency may obtain a waiver from this requirement by submitting a request to OPM.
+Under certain circumstances, an agency may obtain a waiver from this requirement by submitting a request to OPM.
 For more information, see Sections II.B.3. and IV.D.2.

 non-competitive Procurement